WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 ### How can I verify PGP signatures?

 On the [WasabiWallet.io](https://wasabiwallet.io) website you can download the packages of the latest release.
-Make sure that in addition you also download the separate signature `.asc` file.
+Ensure that you also download the separate signature `.asc` file.
 In the terminal, change the directory to the one with the downloaded files, and verify the signature with `gpg --verify Wasabi-${currentVersion}.deb.asc`.
 Everything is valid if it returns `Good signature from zkSNACKs` and that it was signed with the `Primary key fingerprint: ${zksnacksPublicKeyFingerprint}`.